splendid333/hello-world/README.md

 # hello-world
 Just another repository

-Hello splendid
+Hello splendid!
-Helieve youself,you can!
+Believe yourself,you can do it!
 Fighting!